Euro20179/AIO-LIMAS/README.md

         - [x] pause
         - [x] continue
 - [ ] Library features
+    - [ ] copy of (id)
+        - that way if the user has say, a digital movie and blu ray of something
+        - they can have 2 entries, and the ui can know to display the same user/metadata for both
     - [x] media dependant metadata
     - [ ] proper collections
         - [ ] create collection